 It a statement, gardaí said "this review is active and ongoing".

-Brendan Farrell has appealed for anyone with information about the weekend his father died to search their conscience and come forward to the SCRT.
+Brendan Farrell has appealed for anyone with information about the weekend his father died to search their conscience and come forward to the Serious Crime Review Team.

-"We would appeal to anybody out there who has any information, look deep into their hearts and if they can, come to the Serious Crimes Review Team with that information," he said.
+"We would appeal to anybody out there who has any information, look deep into their hearts and if they can, come to the Serious Crimes Review Team with that information," he added.

 Read more: